opentestingapi/hugo/content/Tooling/RefImpl.md

 <a href="https://github.com/opentestingapi/impl_java_testcontainers">https://github.com/opentestingapi/impl_java_testcontainers</a>

+BTW <a href="https://github.com/opentestingapi/impl_java/tree/master/src/test/java/org/opentesting/devenv">Here</a> you can find a cool example to startup a local development environment powered by Testcontainers.

 #### Preventing the locking of credentials
 We have introduced a cache to stop repeating execution of wrong credentials.
 Locked credentials could be simply unlocked by re-uploading the test case.